|

 I went on my first trip to the Miami area this summer (I’ve already been back again since!) and of course, the most difficult part was figuring out where to stay.
 Luckily for you, I’ve done all the research (not to mention some old fashioned boots on the ground reconnaissance) so you can find the perfect place to stay in Miami Beach.
-Keep reading for my recommendations:

 Miami Beach is a barrier island off the coast of Miami and it’s (not surprisingly) where the beach is.
 Packed with resorts, hotels, restaurants, clubs, etc., it’s definitely a tourist’s paradise.
-Miami Beach is a beach town, but it still has a city feel and a very international one at that.
-You’re more likely to hear Spanish spoken than English pretty much anywhere you go.
+But it’s VERY different from the rest of Florida.

 Even though it’s one continuous island, different stretches of the island kind of feel like different neighborhoods or at least have very different vibes.